krasimir/blog-posts/2017/Stent/post.md

 ### State machine table/graph

 There are two questions which we ask ourself while making this table.
-And I noticed that these two questions are actually a really nice way to avoid bugs and make our application predictable - "In what states my app may be in?" and "What is the possible input in every of these states?".
-The answers in our case produce the following table:
+And I noticed that these two questions are actually a really nice way to avoid bugs and make our application predictable - "In what states out app may be in?" and "What is the possible input in every of these states?".
+The answers of this questions produce the following table:

 ![State machine table](http://krasimirtsonev.com/blog/articles/state-management/table.jpg)